rakeshsonti/codebit-backend/README.md

 ## Run Project on local:

-1. Open vscode or any IDE new window , open terminal and **clone git repo**.
+1. Open vscode or any IDE new window , open terminal and **clone git repository**.
 2. “git clone **https://github.com/rambhajansonti/codebit-backend**”.
 3. Open folder as **“codebit-backend”** or **“cd code-bit”**.
 4. _“npm install”._